5K Training Explained: What Is Zone 2 / Endurance?

 Why Zone 2 Matters in 5K Training

-Even though the 5K is a short race, it’s still powered mostly by the aerobic system.
-Zone 2 is where that system gets trained.
-Without a solid endurance base, your speed won’t hold.
-Zone 2 running gives you the platform to absorb intensity, recover faster and perform consistently.
+Even though the 5K is a short race, it is still powered primarily by your aerobic system.
+Zone 2 is where that system gets built.
+Without a strong endurance base, your speed will not hold and your form will break down under fatigue.
+Zone 2 running allows you to absorb intensity, recover faster and perform consistently when it matters most.

 Top Benefits of Zone 2 Running: